-HOW TO BOOST YOUR MOOD WITHOUT TABLETS
+HOW TO BOOST YOUR MOOD WITHOUT PILLS

 As I write this, it isn’t clear what is happening over Christmas – will we be able to be with our loved ones or will we be in lockdown?
 This is causing huge anxiety, stress and depression amongst people.
 Covid is not the only pandemic we are dealing with right now: there is a mental health pandemic too.